Multi‑Org Strategy (Region × Project)

 * Roll out changes per org; use versioned promotion and rollback where applicable.

-* Monitor reliability and performance by org and version; address regressions without impacting other orgs.
+* Monitor reliability and performance by org and version, and address regressions without affecting other orgs.

 ## Checklist